Mkranj/spend-dash/README.md

 Found SpendDash useful?
 How about [**buying me a coffee**](https://www.buymeacoffee.com/mkranj61) and supporting development?
 After all, coffee makes the world go round :star_struck:

-Made in R language (4.3.2) with the Shiny framework.
+Made with R (4.3.2) in the Shiny framework.
 Tested on Google Chrome v121.

 ## Instructions:
 - [Open the app](https://mkranj.shinyapps.io/SpendDash/)
 - The initial view uses sample data.
 Load your own via the **Read data from file** button

 The data used for the initial layout is taken from [this Kaggle dataset](https://www.kaggle.com/datasets/tharunprabu/my-expenses-data).
 For using your own data, you can either construct the data yourself (you can use [this example Excel workbook](https://github.com/Mkranj/spend-dash/blob/master/example_spending.xlsx) as a starting point) or adapt data you acquired from other sources.
-E.g. if you can download your financial data from your bank's services, just make sure the column names are the same as described below and you're good to go!
+E.g. if you can download your financial data from your bank's services or a finance tracking app, just make sure the column names are the same as described below and you're good to go!
 Supported filetypes: **.xlsx** and **.csv**.

 Valid data should look similar to this: